openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/adapters/README.md

     * `threshold` - Score threshold to determine as valid face candidate.
 * `attribute_classification` - converts output of attributes classifcation model to `ContainerPrediction` which contains multiple `ClassificationPrediction` for attributes with their scores.
     * `output_layer_map` - dictionary where keys are output layer names of attribute classification model and values are the names of attributes.
+* `regression` - converting output of classification model to `RegressionPrediction` representation.
+* `mixed` - converts outputs of any model to `ContainerPrediction` which contains multiple types of predictions.
+    * `adapters` - List of adapter config including `layer_map` map where key is layer name and value is output name.
+Each entry in `layer_map` will have separate adapter instance.